Killeen-area gas prices down from a week ago

 Local prices

-In Killeen on Saturday, Gasbuddy.com users reported the cheapest regular gasoline selling for $3.65 per gallon at Walmart, 3400 W. Stan Schlueter Loop.
+In Killeen on Saturday, Gasbuddy.com users reported the cheapest regular gasoline selling for $3.56 per gallon at Walmart, 3807 E. Stan Schlueter Loop.

-In Harker Heights, the least expensive gas was being sold for $3.64 at Sam’s Club at 600 W. Central Texas Expressway, according to GasBuddy.com users.
+In Harker Heights, the least expensive gas was being sold for $3.56 at Walmart at 960 Knights Way, according to GasBuddy.com users.

 State, national prices